 Evergreen, Ground covers, Perennials

-Performs better in northern part of range.
+Performs better in the northern part of the range.
 From Japan and northern China.
-To 8–12 in. high.
-Evergreen leaves are shiny dark green, 2 to 4 in. long, look like they’ve been cut out with pinking shears; upper half of each leaf is shallowly toothed.
-Small white flowers are borne in 1 to 2-in. spikes.
+Grows to 8–12 in. high.
+Evergreen leaves are shiny dark green, 2–4 in. long, look like they’ve been cut out with pinking shears; the upper half of each leaf is shallowly toothed.
+Small white flowers are borne in 1–2-in. spikes.
 Withstands heavy shade and is widely used under trees.

 Native to southern New Mexico and Arizona.
 Woody-based growth to 1 1/2 ft. high and 2 ft. wide, with s...

 Eastern U.S. native known in cultivation through its variety ‘Monte Cassino’, a familiar f...